As an Amazon Associate we earn from qualifying purchases.

 Pesto Flavor Profile

 The thing that makes a good pesto is first and foremost the fresh flavor.
 When you think of pesto, you typically think fresh basil.
-In order to preserve and focus that freshness, we also need to balance out the bite of fresh garlic with the earthy rich flavors like the cheese and oil.
+In order to preserve and focus that freshness, I also need to balance out the bite of fresh garlic with the earthy rich flavors like the cheese and oil.

 Challenges with Making Pesto